 Low Income Credit

-- Ordinance § 15-1.3 – The Poverty Exemption allows qualified customers be granted exemptions from the following monthly residential utility charges if their total gross annual income household’s income falls below the City’s Low Income Limits: Sewer assessment & charges, refuse assessment & charges, service charge for water, and monthly residential storm water assessment.
+- Ordinance § 15-1.3 – The Poverty Exemption allows qualified customers be granted exemptions from the following monthly residential utility charges if their total gross annual income household’s income falls below the City’s Low Income Limits: Sewer assessment & charges; refuse assessment & charges; service charge for water if individually metered; monthly residential storm water assessment; and annual water conservation charge.
 The residence must be individually metered.
 Annual income is for the period of January 1st to December 31st.

 - Credit will be granted where the household’s total gross annual income does not exceed one hundred twenty percent (120%) of the most recent federal poverty guidelines issued by the U. S. Department of Health and Human Services.

 - Applicants aged 60 years or older or applicants with a medically verified permanent disability are required to file a new application on an annual basis every April (Annual Credit).
 The credit will be valid for one year and will be granted for the period of May 1 to April 30.

 - Permanently disabled applicants must include with their application a medical certificate that verifies the applicant is permanently disabled.